matloff/omsi/README.md

 .py** in the QUESTION line; otherwise the default suffix is **.txt**,

 The **-run** field tells OMSI how to run a student's code.
-This will be invoked when the student Clicks **Run**, and later when the exam is graded, if the instructor uses the OMSI grader.
+This will be invoked when the student clicks **Run**, and later when the exam is graded, if the instructor uses the OMSI grader.

 <b><i>Specifying compile and run options</i></b>